19 East 54th Street: Mid-20th century

 In November 1920, Young leased the house to Lucille Ltd. for twenty-one years.
 The firm, headed by dressmaker Lady Duff Gordon, catered to upper-class clients.
 The next month, Mott B. Schmidt filed plans to remove partitions, add rooms, and rearrange spaces in the building for $20,000.
 Schmidt turned the house into a showroom.
 By March 1921, the renovations were complete and Lucille was paying $50,000 annually in rent.
 A little more than one year after the lease was signed, in March 1922, Lucille's creditors forced the company into receivership.
 Lucille's attorney characterized the "embarrassment of the company" (as it was described in The New York Times) as being partially caused by the relocation to 19 East 54th Street.

 Starting in 1925, the house was leased for a long term to a client represented by Augustus H. Skillin.
 The client in question was English antiques collector Arthur S. Vernay, whose company sold antiques and decorative artworks.
 Vernay bought the house outright from the estate of Minnie Young in 1933; at the time, the building was valued at about $450,000 for taxation purposes.
 The purchase reportedly was made for $312,500, but this value was not confirmed.
 During the 1930s, the Vernay gallery was used for multiple events, such as a show of English antique furniture, a needle-art show with work by artists such as former U.S. first lady Edith Roosevelt, a Tibetan-artifact exhibition to benefit a children's school, and an exhibition of English clockmakers' art.
-The house was sold in September 1937 to Frederick Brown, who resold it to Charles S. Noyes.
+The house was sold in September 1937 to Frederick Brown, who resold it to Charles F. Noyes.
 Though Vernay retired in 1941, the business continued to operate at 19 East 54th Street.
 The house was acquired by the Bank for Savings in May 1941.